borntofrappe/game-development/01 Pong/Pong 6/README.md

   Paddle = Class{}
   ```

-  A class can have variables and functions, but starts out with an `init()` function.
+  A class can have variables and functions (methods), but starts out with an `init()` function.

-- detail a function which runs whenever an instance of the class is created.
-An initialization function which describes the variables the class ought to hold.
+- detail what happens whenever an instance of the class is created through the `init` function

   ```lua
   function Paddle:init(x, y, width, height)